How Do You Take Care Of A Potted Japanese Maple?

 How much sun does a potted Japanese maple need?

 Potted Japanese Maple needs 4-6 hours of direct sunlight a day.
-It is better for the tree to get direct sun in the first half of the day and the rest of the time it needs shade.
+The tree should get direct sun in the first half of the day, and the rest of the time, it needs shade.

 How often should I water my potted Japanese maple?

 Potted Japanese Maple should be watered when the soil is more than 1 inch dry.
-Keep an eye on how wet the soil is at all times, especially during the hot summer months.
+Keep an eye on how wet the soil is, especially during the hot summer.

 To prevent the soil from drying out quickly, mulch the surface with pine bark chips or other organic matter.
 The layer of mulch should be about 1 to 2 inches.
 Avoid volcano mulching, which means do not bury the maple trunk under the mulch.